 Those with non-urgent/non-emergent health concerns arriving at the SHC without an appointment will be advised to contact the Telephone Triage Nurse to schedule an appointment.

-Although most appointments must be scheduled by phone, some services may be scheduled online.
 Please click here for further information about scheduling an appointment at the SHC.

 Patients who have secured an appointment to see a provider at the clinic, but find they cannot keep the appointment, are required to cancel at least one hour in advance of their scheduled appointment time.
 This window of time will permit us to place another patient in their vacated appointment slot.
 Appointments may be canceled by one of the following methods:

-- by contacting the Provider’s Nurse at their office number, or
+- By contacting the Provider’s Nurse at their office number, or

-- by speaking with an Appointment Clerk at 865-974-5080.
+- By speaking with an Appointment Clerk at 865-974-5080.

 Patients are encouraged to arrive at least 15 minutes before their appointment time to complete any necessary administrative procedures and avoid reducing the amount of time their Provider can dedicate to their care.
 As we do not desire to impose delays on those who have otherwise arrived on time, the following options will be made available to patients who arrive late for their clinic check-in: